 Learn the facts about Rail With Trail and the true positive economic impact provided by our trains!

 Learn more about our present and future activities at SaveTheRails.org!
+Learn the facts about Rail with Trail, view our vision documents, and more.
 Show your support for Ulster County's only historic scenic railroad attrction!

 The Polar Express™ comes to Kingston in 2014!

 "Well, are you coming?" asks the Conductor.

 "Where?" asks the Boy.

 "Why, to the North Pole, of course.
 This is The Polar Express!"